-In relationship selling, you form a deep relationship with your prospect, benefiting both of you in the long term.
+In relationship selling, you take the time to foster meaningful relationships with your leads, which benefits both of you in the long term.
 Instead of selling your product and never contacting the customer again, you stay in touch, giving them personalized recommendations that help them improve the bottom line of their business.

 Table of Contents